collective/collective.cover/README.txt

     </record>

-There are a couple of methods defined in this base class that provide additional functionality expected by the composition object, that you should override in your class:
+There are a couple of methods defined in this base class that provide additional functionality expected by the cover object, that you should override in your class:

 **populate_with_object(obj)**
     It takes a CT object as parameter, and it will store the content into the tile.
-    Make sure to call PersistentCompositionTile's populate_with_object to check for permissions before adding content to the tile.
+    Make sure to call PersistentCoverTile's populate_with_object to check for permissions before adding content to the tile.
 Check existing tiles on how they do it.